NorthPort Batang Pier (3x3 team)

-The NorthPort Batang Pier is a Philippine 3x3 basketball team which competes in the PBA 3x3, organized by the Philippines' top-flight professional league, Philippine Basketball Association (PBA).
+The NorthPort Batang Pier was a Philippine 3x3 basketball team which competed in the PBA 3x3, organized by the Philippines' top-flight professional league, Philippine Basketball Association (PBA).
 The team is affiliated with a PBA member franchise of the same name.

 History

 The NorthPort Batang Pier are among the participating PBA franchise teams in the inaugural 2021 PBA 3x3 season.